Babywearing

 Exquisite Leo Baby Carrier

-What benefits does physiological babywearing offer parents?
+What are the benefits of physiological babywearing for parents?

-The bond of attachment
+1. The attachment bond

 Carrying your child is a way to connect with your baby.
 Sometimes this connection comes naturally, while other parents find it more challenging.
 Sometimes the bond is instinctive, sometimes it takes more time.